cj3ns3n/simple-account-service/README.md

 curl -X POST -F "id=99" -F "password=something" http://localhost:8080/v1/accounts/authenticate

 **Notes:**
-Authenticate uses a post method so that the parameters can be encrypted when deployed on a web server with SSL enabled.
+- Authenticate uses a post method so that the parameters can be encrypted when deployed on a web server with SSL enabled.
+- Response body has an unused "roles" field.
+This is for planned future capabilities of providing authorization roles.

 ## General Notes:
 Internal errors are returned with a session ID that can be used to track down errors within the logs

 ## Future Development
- - [ ] Authentication to return a token which can be used later to authenticate the user without requiring the
+ - Authentication to return a token which can be used later to authenticate the user without requiring the account password.
+ - Authorization roles
- - [ ] Non-global salt
+ - Non-global salt
- - [ ] Validation checks on account creation input values (password length, username uniqueness, etc)
+ - Validation checks on account creation input values (password length, username uniqueness, etc)
- - [ ] Admin page
+ - Admin page
- - [ ] Exception handler controller
+ - Exception handler controller